New York State Department of Financial Services

 The New York State Department of Financial Services (DFS or NYSDFS) is the department of the New York state government responsible for regulating financial services and products, including those subject to the New York insurance, banking and financial services laws.

 History

+The original predecessor body to the DFS was established in 1829 and was the first autonomous bank supervisor in the United States.
+In 1998, the department was given authority over external review agents in the state's health insurance external appeals process.

 As part of the 2011 state budget, Governor Andrew M. Cuomo and the New York State Legislature consolidated the New York State Insurance Department and New York State Banking Department and created the New York State Department of Financial Services effective October 3, 2011.
 The purpose of consolidating the agencies and creating the Department of Financial Services was to modernize regulation by allowing the agency to oversee a broader array of financial products and services, such as service contract providers.